FAQ (Frequently Asked Questions)

 Be comfortable!
 Some folks enjoy dressing in their “Sunday best”.
 Others enjoy wearing shorts, t-shirts, and flip-flops.
 All are welcome!
 Wherever you are on the wardrobe spectrum, our focus is always on the inner journey.

 What are your office hours?

 We do not have set office hours.
-You will always find folks on Sundays, between about 8:30 – 12:00noon, and on Wednesdays, from about 9:30 – 10:30.
+You will always find folks on Sundays, between about 8:30 – 12:00noon, and on Wednesdays, from about 9:30 – 10:30 or so.
 If classes are in session, you’ll find us in the building until about 12:30 on Wednesdays.
-If you need to contact us, the quickest response will be via email to firstname.lastname@example.org .
+If you need to contact us, the quickest response will be via email.
 You may also leave a message on our phone, 520-546-3696, and someone will return your call.
 Messages are usually checked daily, but again- the fastest response will be through email.

 Are you a church?

 We consider ourselves to be a center where people come together for spiritual edication, celebration, and community.
 On Sunday mornings, that tends to look a lot like what has traditionally been called “church”.
 We gather, we sing, we pray, we have a lesson (in Unity, we call the Sunday message a lesson rather than a sermon), an offering is accepted, and we close with prayer and song.
 During the week, we offer classes, periods of meditation, and provide a space for folks to investigate their spiritual beliefs.
 So whether you’re looking for “church” or "non-church", we hope you’ll see something which serves your spiritual unfoldment.

 Yes.
 During our Sunday service, the kids learn about Unity principles in age-appropriate curriculum.
 All of our youth staff has been trained to work with kids, and all of us in leadership have had background checks.
 For the youngest kids, we provide professional nanny services.

 What kind of classes do you offer?